-- A. All proposed development within a special flood hazard area shall require a permit from the Town of Rye prior to the commencement of any development activities.
-Development, as defined in this Ordinance, includes both building and non-building activities. - B. To obtain a permit, the applicant shall first submit an application in writing on a form furnished by the Town of Rye for that purpose.
-Every application shall include, but is not limited to: - 1.
-The name, address and phone number of the applicant, owner, and contractor(s); - 2.
-A map indicating the location of the proposed development sufficient to accurately locate property and structure(s) in relation to existing roads and waterbodies; - 3.
-A description of the proposed development and the use or occupancy for which the proposed development is intended; - 4.
-If the development involves proposed work on an existing structure, a description of the total costs of the proposed work including all materials and labor; - 5.
-In a Zone A, for proposed developments either greater than 50 lots or greater than 5 acres, the base flood elevation(s) for the area, including any data such as hydraulic and hydrologic analyses, used to determine the elevation(s); - 6.
-Submittal of evidence that all necessary permits have been obtained from those Federal, State, or local government agencies from which prior approval is required;
+A. All proposed development within a special flood hazard area shall require a permit from the Town of Rye prior to the commencement of any development activities.
+Development, as defined in this chapter, includes both building and nonbuilding activities.

+- B. To obtain a permit, the applicant shall first submit an application in writing on a form furnished by the Town of Rye for that purpose.
+Every application shall include, but is not limited to: - (1) The name, address and phone number of the applicant, owner, and contractor(s); - (2) A map indicating the location of the proposed development sufficient to accurately locate property and structure(s) in relation to existing roads and water bodies; - (3) A description of the proposed development and the use or occupancy for which the proposed development is intended; - (4) If the development involves proposed work on an existing structure, a description of the total costs of the proposed work, including all materials and labor; - (5) In a Zone A, for proposed developments either greater than 50 lots or greater than five acres, the base flood elevation(s) for the area, including any data such as hydraulic and hydrologic analyses, used to determine the elevation(s); - (6) Submittal of evidence that all necessary permits have been obtained from those federal, state, or local government agencies from which prior approval is required; and - (7) Such other material and information as may be requested by the Floodplain Administrator to determine conformance with, and provide enforcement of, this chapter. - C. The Floodplain Administrator shall review all permit applications for completeness and accuracy and coordinate with the applicant for corrections or further documentation, as needed.
+If the proposed development will comply with this chapter, the Floodplain Administrator shall approve the application and issue a permit.
+If the proposed development will not comply with this chapter, the Floodplain Administrator shall deny the permit application and return it to the applicant with a written explanation of denial. - D. Following completion of new construction of a structure or an existing structure that was substantially improved or replaced, or that incurred substantial damage, or the placement or substantial improvement of a manufactured home, the applicant shall submit the following to the Floodplain Administrator: - (1) For a structure located in Zone A, AE, and AO, a completed and certified copy of an elevation certificate that includes the as-built elevation (in relation to mean sea level) of the lowest floor of the structure and whether or not the structure has a basement. - (2) For a nonresidential structure located in Zone A, AE, or AO that includes dry floodproofing, a completed and certified copy of the floodproofing certificate for nonresidential structures that includes the as-built elevation (in relation to mean sea level) to which the structure was dry floodproofed and certification of floodproofing. - (3) For a structure located in Zone VE, a completed and certified copy of an elevation certificate that includes the as-built elevation (in relation to mean sea level) of the lowest horizontal structural member of the lowest floor (excluding pilings and columns) of the structure and whether or not the structure has a basement.